Welcome to our Website

 City of Talladega Button Links

-A portion of Spring Street, beginning at the intersection of McMillan Street and ending near Spring Street Recreation Center will be closed beginning on or around December 3, 2013.
+A portion of Spring Street, beginning at the intersection of McMillan Street and ending near Spring Street Recreation Center will be closed beginning on Tuesday, February 11th.
 Access to Spring Street from Gary Street and Sunset Drive will also be closed at this time.
 The purpose of this closure is to allow for the replacement of the drainage culvert under Spring Street, and associated utility replacement.
 It is estimated that this section of road will be closed for a minimum of 4-6 weeks.
+This closure was initially scheduled for early December but was delayed due to adverse weather conditions.

 Signage will be installed to direct drivers onto alternate routes during this construction period.
 Citizens are advised that the timetable for initiating work may be modified based on weather conditions.